CindyJS/CindyJS/ref/MIDI_Functions.md

 So in principle we add two tracks to the sequencer (one for the melody and one for the rhythm) and play it by using `midistart()`.
 There are some minor problems concerning timing and positioning that can be addressed using modifiers.
-First of all we take the "Oh, when the saints" track from the previous example as it is.
+First of all we take the “Oh, when the saints” track from the previous example as it is.
 We associate it with track 1 of the sequencer.
 Adding the Rock rhythm pattern from the other example to track 2 brings up several problems.
 First of all the timing does not fit.
 The beats in the melody are twice as long as the beats in the rhythm track.
 We can adjust this by using the modifier `stretch->1/2` equivalently we could have halved the position numbers of the rhythm track.
-Second "Oh, when the saints" has some pickup notes (the first three).
+Second “Oh, when the saints” has some pickup notes (the first three).
 So the rhythm track should not start immediately.
 We can fix this by using `offset->3`.
 Finally, we need all together eight repetitions of the rhythm pattern.